 If a parent or guardian becomes aware that his or her child under the age of 13 (and in certain jurisdictions under the age of 16), has directly provided us with Personal Information without his or her consent, he or she should contact us and we will delete such information from our files.

-Drury Hotels Company, LLC, the Drury Site and all of our hotels are based on the United States.
+Drury Hotels Company, LLC, the Services and all of our hotels are based on the United States.
 All Personal Information sent or collected via or by Drury may be stored in the U.S. or anywhere in the world, including but not limited to, in the United States, in the cloud, our servers, the servers of our affiliates or the servers of our service providers.
 Your Personal Information may be accessible to law enforcement or other authorities pursuant to a lawful request.
 By providing information to Drury, you consent to the storage of your Personal Information in these locations.